psingh24/wizard/README.md

-# Reddit Scrapper using Cheerio and React on the front end.
+# Reddit scrapper using Cheerio and React.

 A web application that scrapes any subreddit you like from Reddit.
 You can save each article in the saved section, as well as add notes.
 The front end has been reworked to use react and react-router.